Why Do Exercise Needs Vary Between Individuals?

 1. Set Clear Goals

-Whether it’s weight loss, muscle gain, improved cardiovascular health, stress reduction, or a combination of these, having clear goals will help you determine the type, intensity, and duration of exercise needed.
+Whether it’s weight loss (calories), muscle gain, improved cardiovascular health, stress reduction, or a combination of these, having clear goals will help you determine the type, intensity, and duration of exercise needed.

 If you aim to lose weight, then you can orient yourself to more regular weight training and fitness.

-However, if your goal is to recover from an injury, then your exercise routine might be less intense.
+However, if your goal is to recover from an injury, then your exercise routine might be less intense, and your focus will be on slow and controlled movements paired with recovery techniques.

 2. Assess Your Current Fitness Level